charnley/dotfiles/setup.osx/readme.md

 ## Window manager and i3-like setup

+I use Yabai, Skhd and alacritty.
+Yabai is the window manager, and skhd is the shortcut manager.
+To install alacritty without having Mac OSX complain about the unsafe application use.

+    export HOMEBREW_CASK_OPTS="--no-quarantine"

+Install the packages

     brew bundle --file ./lists/i3like.Brewfile  # install window manager, and terminal to make it feel like i3wm

-Yabai is the window manager, and skhd is the shortcut manager.

 Then start the services.
 When starting each service the first time you will be prompted by Mac to add the service in